Need to talk? Call 1800 882 436.

 Key facts

-• Human chorionic gonadotropin (hCG) is a hormone that’s found during pregnancy.
+• Human chorionic gonadotropin (hCG) is a hormone made by the placenta during pregnancy.

-• It can be measured in your urine and blood.
+• hCG levels can be measured in your urine and blood.

-• Your hCG levels are highest towards the end of your first trimester.
+• Your hCG levels are highest towards the end of your first trimester and then decrease.

-When you’re pregnant, hCG can be found in your urine (wee) and blood.
-Blood tests that measure your hCG levels can also be used to check how well your pregnancy is progressing.
+During pregnancy, hCG can be found in your urine (wee) and blood.
+Blood tests that measure the specific level of hCG in your blood can help check how your pregnancy is progressing.

 Confirming your pregnancy

-It takes about 2 weeks for your hCG levels to be high enough to be found by a home pregnancy test.
+Finding hCG in your urine or blood helps confirm your pregnancy.
+After implantation of the embryo in your uterus, your growing placenta begins to make and release hCG.
+It takes about 2 weeks for your hCG levels to be high enough to be detected by a home pregnancy test.

-If you do a pregnancy test on the first day after your missed period, and it’s negative, wait about a week.
-If you still think you might be pregnant, do the test again or see your doctor.
+If your test is negative on the first day after your missed period, wait a week.
+If you still think you might be pregnant, retest.
+You can also see your doctor to check.

-If you’re pregnant, low levels of hCG may be found in your blood about 6 to 10 days after ovulation.
+If you’re pregnant, low levels of hCG can usually be found in your blood about 6 to 10 days after ovulation.

-hCG levels are highest towards the end of your first trimester.
-They then gradually decline over the rest of your pregnancy.
+hCG levels are highest towards the end of your first trimester, and then they gradually decrease through the rest of your pregnancy.

 Length of pregnancy Average hCG levels in blood during pregnancy